⚖️Head-to-Head📊Clinical Data2026 Updated

 Your individual response to Dsip versus Melatonin may differ substantially from population averages reported in clinical trials.
 Factors including genetic polymorphisms, baseline metabolic health, concurrent medications, dietary patterns, physical activity levels, and stress or sleep quality all influence treatment response.
 Tracking your personal outcomes in Shotlee creates the individualized evidence base that population-level trial data cannot provide — and this personal data is ultimately what should drive your treatment decisions in consultation with your healthcare provider.

-Dsip vs Melatonin: Common Questions
+Dsip vs Melatonin: Frequently Asked Questions

 DSIP (Delta Sleep-Inducing Peptide) is a neuromodulatory nonapeptide while Melatonin is a pineal hormone.
 They differ in mechanism, dosing, and clinical evidence.
 Your choice should depend on your specific goals and medical history.